LuizBecker01/learning-repository/README.md

-# learning-repository
+# learning Repository - Luiz Becker

 ### English:
 ### Introduction
 This is my personal study repository, where I share notes, exercises, and projects related to learning new technologies and programming techniques as I progress.

 ### Repository Structure
-- `/notes`: Contains study notes.
+- `/notes`: Contains notes and instructions, including what needs to be installed to run the projects.
 - `/exercises`: Includes practical exercises completed.
 - `/projects`: Houses projects developed during the learning process.